 Some students may be interested in doing a combination of two A Levels and one BTEC Subsidiary Diploma to best meet their needs and interests.
 This pathway is accepted at a wide range of universities in the UK as well as Applied Science universities in the Netherlands.
+A minimum of two A Levels are required for the latter.
 Additionally, students on the A Level / BTEC Combination Pathway will also engage in CAS to promote creativity, physical activity, and community service, and may choose to complete the Extended Project Qualification (EPQ), an independent piece of research done on a subject of the student's choice.
 To support students in identifying whether the combination A Levels and BTEC Pathway is the right pathway for them, we require students to have a minimum of a grade 6 in their chosen (or closely related) courses for A Levels.
 For students who have not done (I)GCSEs, equivalent results in their courses of study across Years 10-11 is required.
-BTEC Level 3 subjects can be combined with A Levels although not all combinations can be catered for (see blocks).
+BTEC Level 3 subjects can be combined with A Levels although not all combinations can be catered for catered for (see blocks).